 The Glade and Stirling walk

 Peto’s Glade, originally lined with pine, lime and poplar trees and with areas laid out as Japanese gardens, leads down to a large lily covered fishing lake, now used by Dunmow Fishing Club.
 Over the years many additional trees have been added, turning it into a colourful and varied arboretum.
 The Glade includes the Stirling Memorial Walk which commemorates the RAF servicemen and women who lost their lives in World War II, flying from Great Dunmow Airfield, which abutted the gardens.
-The RAF 620 and 190 Squadrons took over the estate from the USAAF 386th Bomb Group who were stationed in the estate around the Gardens and used the airfield.
+The USAAF 386th Bomb Group were stationed in the estate around the Gardens and used the airfield until they moved into France on D-Day.
+Thereafter the RAF 620 and 190 Squadrons took over the estate and airfield.
 The RAF Stirling Memorial Walk, contains tree varieties which commemorate the nations of the servicemen and women.

 The tall trees shimmer with new leaves in the Spring and display a full pallet of Autumn colours.
 The Glade is also home to a wide range of wild flora and fauna, including wildflowers, fungi, birds, bats and hares.

 A Peto rill and rill pond has been made into more of a feature, with a stumpery and Japanese planting in the area.
 Near Peto's original Japanese tea-house beside the lake, a new Japanese garden is taking shape.